 Q0: What is the DXC Technology Accelerate Program?

 A0: The DXC Technology Accelerate Program is sponsored by Mike Lawrie and myself, as well as our top executives, to develop a diverse global team of women, across all DXC business units, aimed to accelerate and enhance the Digital journey for DXC and our clients.
-In additional to individual learning, coaching and development throughout the program, this group of women leaders are working on a project that will accelerate the journey to Digital by enhancing and promoting Digital Explorer as the ‘google’ program of DXC. which is a digital engagement platform, connecting technology trends to core business outcomes for DXC clients.
+In additional to individual learning, coaching and development throughout the program, this group of women leaders are working on a project that will accelerate the journey to Digital by enhancing and promoting DXC Digital Explorer as the digital engagement platform, connecting technology trends to core business outcomes for DXC clients through the DXC digital blueprint framework.

-Q1: Why is Digital Explorer the main project for this program?
+Q1: Why is DXC Digital Explorer the main project for this program?

-A1: Digital Explorer is a program that brings the power of DXC’s digital capabilities to the entire organization, and all employees should be aware of its power.
-The Digital Explorer program aims at leveraging knowledge, developing skills databases, enhancing the voice of our clients, and communicating internally and externally through technology innovation globally.
+A1: The DXC Digital Explorer is a platform which brings the power of DXC’s digital knowledge and capabilities to the entire organization and our clients, all employees should be aware of its power.
+Understanding and relating key technology shifts to client outcomes is the key challenge for Digital Transformation.
+Progressing those client requirements to fully delivered solutions through a Digital Roadmap is the power of DXC Digital Explorer.
+We need it to become part of the DXC culture and that is what this program is aimed to do.

-Q2: What is the vision for Digital Explorer at DXC?
+Q2: What is the vision for DXC Digital Explorer at DXC?

-A2: The goal is to build Digital Explorer as a unique and global source of information and skills management; enabling speed to market for DXC’s Digital solutions with a ready workforce.
-For example, Digital Explorer equips employees engaged in proposals or contracts to have the information and knowledge required to identify and develop Digital solutions for our clients.
+A2: The goal of DXC Digital Explorer is to transform how DXC engages with clients; from initial conversations on the relevance of Digital Transformation within their industries, to the co-development of their digital blueprint and finally to the handover of business value defined solution requirements into our delivery organization.
+Digital Explorer has the power to a) allow an account team and client to benchmark and understand their position and opportunities in the market and b) inform DXC’s investment review boards on the future demands of solutions, platforms and skills; giving fact based insights to shape the future of the organization.

+The overall aim is to help employees work smarter; create true digital content which they can take to our clients.
+Ultimately making their job easier.

+DXC is Digital Delivered; DXC Digital Explorer is the platform to realize this vision.

-Q3: How can employees learn more about Digital Explorer?
+Q3: How can employees learn more about DXC Digital Explorer?

-A3: Starting in January 2019, employees will learn more about this program via DXC Workplace via:

-Videos and short-scripts aimed at promoting the features and functionality of Digital Explorer

-Specific awareness campaign for all middle managers

-Hackathons (small team assignments), run country and city-wide programs

-Tech-community month, etc. to showcase DXC’s out of the box thinking solutions
+A3: That is what the DXC Digital Explorer accelerate program is all about.
+Driving increased awareness and usage of the tool.
+We have a communication workstream within the program designed solely to increase awareness and engagement across DXC through various initiatives.
+The tool is accessible from the MyDXC homepage and a set of courses will soon be available on DXC university and open for us to all employees.
+Digital Badges and achievements are available across all DXC Digital Explorer modules.

-Q4: What is the expected outcome of Digital Explorer with the help of the Accelerate Program?
+Q4: What is the expected outcome of DXC Digital Explorer with the help of the Accelerate Program?

 A4: The goal is to accelerate the awareness and adoption of Digital Explorer across DXC in support of our clients’ journey to Digital.
 We want to drive access to our digital stories and successes and accelerate the Digital go-to-market strategy with all employees.